-- (6) The shares subject to the RSU shall vest with 33.34% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months. - (7) The shares subject to the option are scheduled to vest as follows: 25% of the shares on the twelve (12) month anniversary of the Vesting Commencement Date and the remaining option shares will vest monthly thereafter at the rate of 2.08% of the total number of shares on each monthly anniversary of the Vesting Commencement Date thereafter for so long as the optionee remains in Continuous Service (as defined in the Privateer Holdings, Inc. 2011 Equity Incentive Plan), such that the total number of shares shall be fully vested on the four-year anniversary of the Vesting Commencement Date. - (8) This amount reflects the fair market value of our Class 2 common stock of \$17.13 per share, which was the closing price of our Class 2 common stock on December 31, 2019.
+- (6) The shares subject to the RSU shall vest with 33.34% of the shares vesting one year from the vesting commencement date and the remaining shares vesting in equal quarterly installments over the following 24 months. - (7) The shares subject to the option are scheduled to vest as follows: 25% of the shares on the twelve (12) month anniversary of the Vesting Commencement Date and the remaining option shares will vest monthly thereafter at the rate of 2.08% of the total number of shares on each monthly anniversary of the Vesting Commencement Date thereafter for so long as the optionee remains in Continuous Service (as defined in the Privateer Holdings, Inc. 2011 Equity Incentive Plan), such that the total number of shares shall be fully vested on the four-year anniversary of the Vesting Commencement Date. - (8) This amount reflects the fair market value of our Class 2 common stock of \$8.26 per share, which was the closing price of our Class 2 common stock on December 31, 2020. - (9) The P-RSUs include 50% vesting on the filing date of Tilray's Form 10-K for the year ended December 31, 2020, provided that Tilray obtains the specified target Adjusted EBITDA for the fourth quarter of 2020.
+Assuming the performance criteria is satisfied, the remaining 50% vest on January 1, 2022.